Mykindos/BetterPvP/README.md

 5. In your plugins folder, make sure to also include ProtocolLib and LibsDisguises as they are required dependencies.
 6. Start your server and wait for all plugins to load.
 You should get an error saying that the server couldn't establish a connection to the database.
 7. In the generated plugin folders, open the `config.yml` file in each one of them and fill in the required information.
+   * NOTE: You only need to do this if you are not using the bundled docker solution
    * For `Core` specifically, fill in all database details:
      * `ip`: The host of your MySQL server
      * `databaseName`: The name of the database to use